openmrs/openmrs-module-patientdocuments/readme/PatientIdStickerXSL.md

 - Custom header text on the right
 - Logo handling behavior:
   - Relative paths are resolved under `OPENMRS_APPLICATION_DATA_DIRECTORY`
-  - If none configured or missing, the default OpenMRS logo is loaded from the servlet context and cached under `OPENMRS_APPLICATION_DATA_DIRECTORY`
+  - If none configured or missing, the default OpenMRS logo is loaded from the servlet context.

 ### Internationalization Section